jpg157/Dentaku/README.md

 ## Contribution guidelines

+For a full, comphrehensive read on contribution, take a look at our [CONTRIBUTING.md](CONTRIBUTING.md)

 To add your own command, create a file named your command.
 For example, if I wanted to make a command called dog, and I wanted users to run it as `!dog`, I would create a file called `dog.py`